ChatGPT for Teachers: A Practical Classroom Guide [2026]

 Aisah Aisah (2024)

 ChatGPT is a large language model that generates human-like text responses to natural language prompts.
+For more on this topic, see 10 ai prompts every teacher.
 For teachers, it works like a teaching assistant that's always there.
 It can write lesson plans, create different resources, make assessment questions, simplify hard texts, and give quick feedback on student work.
 The key skill is learning to prompt it effectively.

 This guide focuses on practical applications, not theory.
 Every example comes from real classroom use cases across UK primary and secondary schools.
 The goal is to save you time on administrative tasks so you can spend more time doing what actually matters: teaching.